JAS IN ASIA PACIFIC

 There is currently no single document uniformly determined to be acceptable to verify the weight.
 Rather, the information can come via a weight certificate, separate documentation, or part of the shipping instructions.The amendment states that “irrespective of its form,” the document declaring the VGM should be signed by a person duly authorized by the shipper.

 For shipper loaded FCL containers, JAS Forwarding requires a VGM from the shipper.
 Upon request, JAS Forwarding can have the container and content weighed at an outside weigh station.

-Unless JAS Forwarding arranged the weighing of the container or have a weight certificate from an independent authority, JAS Forwarding will require a VGM certification from the shipper prior to the carrier VGM cut off.
+Unless JAS Forwarding arranged the weighing of the container or has a weight certificate from an independent authority, JAS Forwarding will require a VGM certification from the shipper, prior to the carrier VGM cut off.
 The VGM cut off will be provided by the carrier at the time of booking.

 JAS Forwarding, unless otherwise notified in writing, will ensure that the VGM is communicated to the carrier by one of the following methods:

 The carrier itself is not obliged to cross-check the VGM received.
 Independent of the party verifying and sending the VGM, it remains the responsibility of the shipper that the carrier and terminal operator receive the information in time.

 Once the Ocean Carrier receives the VGM, the Shipper’s responsibilities are complete.

 It is unclear yet what stance of the various Ports and Terminals will take globally.
 Some have announced that they will not accept containers into the terminal unless a VGM has already been submitted.
 Some have announced that they will accept containers but will be unable to weigh them, and others have confirmed that upon request, they will be able to weigh the container.

 However, it is clear that if the VGM is not received by the VGM cut off, the container cannot be loaded on to the vessel.